Province of Imperia: Culture

+Economy

 There are several ports and marinas along the coast including Sanremo and Imperia, although fishing boats have given way to pleasure craft of the rich.
 Tourism is still very important today, but apart from flower growing, olive cultivation and oil pressing are important mainstays around the city of Imperia.
 Sanremo is the tourist capital and chic-est and largest resort on this coast.
 As well as a Casino, Sanremo is home to the Sanremo Music Festival, a TV event in Italy.
 Bordighera supplies palms to the Vatican for Palm Sunday.